minprog/programming-1/10 Lectures/03 Week 1 Wednesday/20 Wednesday.md

 	        // do this again and again
 	    }

   * Within the parentheses after the `for` keyword, there are three parts.
 Before the first semicolon, we are initializing a variable which will be our iterator or counter, often named `i` by convention.
-Between the two semicolons, we’re providing a condition which, if true, will cause another iteration of the loop to be executed.
+Between the two semicolons, we're providing a condition which, if true, will cause another iteration of the loop to be executed.
 Finally, we provide code to update our iterator.

   * A snippet of code to print "hello, world!" ten times would look something like: